nexus-Six/camelk-integration-workshop/README.md

 &#9744; Start the chat (/start) \
 &#9744; You will receive a message from the @RawDataBot, store the `"id"` in the `"chat"` section somewhere safe.

-> Once we get the telegram bot token and the chat ID, remember to save it somewhere that you can find them.
+> Once you get the telegram bot token and the chat ID, remember to save them somewhere, where you can easily find them.
 We will need them in the following examples.

 #### Let's get started